davidsbatista/BREDS/README.md

 # BREDS

-BREDS extracts relationships from text using a bootstrapping/semi-supervised approach, it relies on an initial set of of examples of named-entities representing relationship to be extracted, i.e.:, seeds.
+BREDS extracts relationships using a bootstrapping/semi-supervised approach, it relies on an initial set of seeds, i.e. paris of named-entities representing relationship type to be extracted.

 The algorithm expands the initial set of seeds using distributional semantics to generalize the relationship while limiting the semantic drift.